 Toronto Outdoor Art Fair is proud to be celebrating our 60th Anniversary in 2021

 In June 1960, Toronto businessman Murray Koffler and his wife, Marvelle, attended an outdoor art fair on Washington Square in New York City.
 Upon their return to Toronto, they were dismayed to read in the newspaper about two artists who were removed from Toronto City Hall for trying to sell their art on city property.

-The Toronto Outdoor Art Exhibition is the largest outdoor art exhibition in Canada and has established itself as an important event within the Canadian arts community.
+Toronto Outdoor Art Fair is the largest outdoor art exhibition in Canada and has established itself as an important event within the Canadian arts community.

 Notable artists such as Ken Danby, David Blackwood, Joanne Tod, Jennifer Stead and Harlan House exhibited in the early stages of their careers.
 Artists come to connect with gallery dealers, collectors and the general public.

 Toronto Outdoor Art Fair is a charitable nonprofit organization